Advances and challenges in single-molecule electron transport: Case studies of quantitative comparison

 The original experiment by \textcite{Reed1997} was done in a break junction setup, but did not present any statistical analysis or histogram distributions.
-The presence of the molecule was mostly inferred from the observed conductance gap of about 0.7~V, which was attributed to the difference between the Fermi level in the Au leads and the LUMO of the molecule.
-At positive and negative bias the conductance was seen to rise to a plateau at about $\pm2$~V, having a value of $6\cdot 10^{-4}$~\go.

-The major shortcoming of the work by Reed \ea is that the variability in the conductance is not properly addressed, and one cannot judge whether the curves shown in the paper are representative for the Au-BDT-Au junctions.
+Therefore, one cannot judge whether the curves shown in the paper are representative for the Au-BDT-Au junctions.
 This situation improved after the introduction of statistical analysis based on conductance histograms \cite{Smit2002,Xu2003}. \textcite{Xiao2004} were the first to report such measurements for Au-BDT-Au, and found a series of peaks in the histogram at multiples of $1.1\cdot10^{-2}$~\go\ (Fig.~\ref{fig.BDT}, top).
 The measurements were done at room temperature at a bias of 0.2~V in a 0.1~M solution in NaClO$_4$.
 A systematic study of the bias dependence up to 0.6~V showed only a weak increase of the conductance with bias, by about a factor of two.

 This result brought the experimental values much closer to the theory, but also led to new confusion.
 The problem lies, at least partly, in the method of data selection.
 Most traces of conductance during breaking show only smooth exponential decay.
 For this reason Xiao \ea decided to select only those curves that have a distinct plateau region for inclusion in the histogram.
 The fact that this selection is done manually makes the criteria difficult to judge.
 The shape of the histogram has not been reproduced by other groups.
 In fact, a new study by \textcite{Ulrich2006}, by essentially the same technique, now using 1,2,4-trichlorobenzene as solvent, showed that there is no clear structure in the histograms when all curves are included.
 This conclusion did not change even after implementing an automated data selection procedure, or by taking the experiment to low temperatures (30~K).